|

 We leave the historic hacienda on horseback and ride on to another colonial hacienda built in 1602.

-Today, we ride past tiny hamlets of adobe huts, the ladies in their brightly coloured full skirts herding sheep and pigs, out to graze.
-We follow them through woodlands, across rocky gorges and wind our way around the patchwork fields of quinoa, potatoes, maize, lupines and tree tomato orchards.
-We enjoy magnificent views of the San Pablo lake and the jagged Mojanda summit as we ride across the slopes of the sacred Imbabura Volcano - the focus of many pre-Inca legends.
-Nearing our overnight Hacienda, we pass avocadoes, papaya, passion fruit and, riding into the Hacienda courtyard, graced with bougainvillea, the hummingbirds zoom past us.
-The hacienda is adorned with local crafts and antiques.
+Magnificent views of the jagged Mojanda summit as we cross the slopes of the sacred Imbabura Volcano - the focus of many pre-Inca legends.
+Nearing the Hacienda, we pass avocadoes, papaya, passion fruit and, riding into the Hacienda courtyard, graced with bougainvillea, the hummingbirds zoom past us en route to the agapanthus.

 Meals included: Breakfast, Picnic Lunch & Dinner

-Overnight at Hacienda in San Pablo (fireplaces in most rooms)
+Overnight at Hacienda in San Pablo

 Day 3 (Monday): Pastoral Zuleta Valley

-Climbing into the hills we pick up the pace and, following sandy tracks, ride through a landscape frequently described by guests as the most picturesque they have ever seen.
-We have dramatic views of the hanging valleys and rocky ridges as we descend to lush meadows.
-Below, ladies in traditional dress embroider intricate blouses as they watch their flocks.
-We ride on to a working dairy and Andalusian stud farm in the middle of this tranquil setting, stopping to see the pre-Inca earthworks dotted around this valley (one of the first highland areas ever settled) and often pausing in awe at the sight of a mighty Andean condor overhead.
-Once settled in at the Hacienda, guests can take a tour with our gracious hosts and view the collection of Inca and pre-Inca ceramics discovered on site.
+After a fascinating demonstration by local master weavers and a chance to purchase top quality Andean handicrafts, we ride out of the Hacienda.
+Climbing out the valley onto the plains, we pick up the pace and, following agave-lined sandy tracks, ride through a landscape frequently described by guests as the most picturesque they have ever seen.
+Dramatic views of the hanging valleys and rocky ridges as we descend to lush meadows below passing ladies in traditional dress embroidering intricate blouses as they watch their flocks.
+We stop to see the pre-Inca earthworks dotted around this valley (one of the first highland areas settled), also often pausing in awe at the sight of a mighty Andean condor soaring overhead.

 Riding approx. 6 hours